Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: The marginal sensitivity model

 \section{The marginal sensitivity model}

-The marginal sensitivity model introduced by Tan \cite{tan2006} is a relaxation of unconfoundedness which has been applied in many causal inference problems.
+The marginal sensitivity model introduced by \cite{tan2006} is a relaxation of unconfoundedness which has been applied in many causal inference problems.
 This one-parameter sensitivity assumption allows for the existence of unobserved confounders $U$, but limits the degree of selection bias that can be attributed to these confounders.

-\begin{manualassumption}{$\Lambda$} \textup{\textbf{(Marginal sensitivity model)}}\\ There exists a vector of unmeasured confounders\footnote{We have presented a slightly different version of the marginal sensitivity model from the one given in \cite{tan2006} and \cite{zsb2019}, which requires the unobserved confounder $U$ to be one or both of the potential outcomes.
-All of the identification results in this paper can be shown to hold under such an assumption.} $U$ that, if measured, would lead to unconfoundedness: $(Y(0), Y(1)) \, \indep \, Z \mid (X, U)$.
+\begin{manualassumption}{$\Lambda$} \textup{\textbf{(Marginal sensitivity model)}}\\ There exists a vector of unmeasured confounders $U$ that, if measured, would lead to unconfoundedness: $(Y(0), Y(1)) \, \indep \, Z \mid (X, U)$.
 However, within each stratum of the observed covariates, measuring $U$ can only change the odds of treatment by at most a factor of $\Lambda$, i.e. if we set $e_0(x, u) := \PSample(Z = 1 | X = x, U = u)$, then (\ref{or_bound}) holds with probability one.

 \end{manualassumption}